bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Job-Boards-and-The-Hunt.md

 <figure><img src="https://cdn-images-1.medium.com/max/600/1*3_3Cb73SQM_YazWGpZWtIw.png" class="graf-image" /></figure><figure><img src="https://cdn-images-1.medium.com/max/600/1*aI1PfkSpsUks598LAJvKoQ.png" class="graf-image" /></figure>

 #### First off I am going to introduce a few different categories for those of you who are completely overwhelmed by the prospect of even selecting a job board let alone establishing a competitive presence on one.
-Here’s a few catorizations I think are worth distinguishing for one and other.
+Here's a few catorizations I think are worth distinguishing for one and other.

 ### 1. Interpersonal Connections

 Seek to leverage the connections you have with people you know and companies you want to work with.
-I know that that’s a violation of the premise of this article but without even feeling the need to provide quantitative proof; I can confidently assume that this is the most <a href="https://www.investopedia.com/terms/r/returnoninvestment.asp" class="markup--anchor markup--p-anchor">RO</a>I efficient way to produce a desirable result.
+I know that that's a violation of the premise of this article but without even feeling the need to provide quantitative proof; I can confidently assume that this is the most <a href="https://www.investopedia.com/terms/r/returnoninvestment.asp" class="markup--anchor markup--p-anchor">RO</a>I efficient way to produce a desirable result.
 (Sorry introverts… 2020 may have been your year but this is our world. 😘)

-**If personal connections don’t come through, the next best thing is cold outreach (_best in terms of results…. personally I hate cold calling strangers and I am an extrovert_.)**
+**If personal connections don't come through, the next best thing is cold outreach (_best in terms of results…. personally I hate cold calling strangers and I am an extrovert_.)**

 1.  <span id="2139">Before or after submitting an application, **identify 1–3 professionals to reach out to** at the company to express interest in opportunities.</span>
 2.  <span id="fb8b">**Send a message to express interest and request an informational interview** with the individual via LinkedIn, email, Twitter, or other available communication methods.</span>